symonb/symonb.github.io/docs/drone/Filters/RPM_filter.md

 ## Initialization

-Basically, we need to initialize all notch filters and set filter variables.
+Basically, we need to initialize all notch filters and set their variables.
 We need to decide about the Q-factor of the notch filters - `RPM_Q_FACTOR`.
 Since we know very well central frequency we can use high values (like 300-1000).
-The sampling frequency needs to be adjusted to your system filtering frequency (you need to take care of the timing).
+The `sampling frequency_Hz` needs to be provided to match your system filtering frequency (you need to take care of the timing externally).

 ```c
 // filters.h